12. Minimizing Relapses

 Another strategy I used to minimize relapses was to give in as soon as the first symptoms appeared rather than trying to push through them.
 By doing this, I found I could stop a minor relapse in its tracks.
 I stumbled upon this strategy one day when I was cooking chili.

 After standing at the stove for 45 minutes, I suddenly felt tired and lightheaded.
 My first thought was: “If I can just work for another 10 minutes, I can finish this and then go rest.”
-But then I remembered how many times such an approach had led to several hours’ rest in the past, and I decided to turn off the heat under the chili and lie down.
+But then I remembered how many times in the past such an approach had resulted in needing several hours’ rest, and I decided to turn off the heat under the chili and lie down.
 After about 15 minutes, I felt OK and returned to finish the cooking.
 I needed no more rest during the remainder of the day.

 I was able to use this strategy many times, especially in combination with meditation.
 When I felt increased brain fog, for example, I found I could eliminate it if I could lie down and get into a deep relaxation for five or ten minutes.